Small Carrot Cake Recipe

 - Small Batch Cream Cheese Frosting

 - Preheat oven to 350F/180C.
-Line the bottom of one 6-inch round cake pan (2 inches deep) with parchment paper then lightly grease with cooking spray.
+Line the bottom of one 6-inch round cake pan (2 inches deep) with parchment paper or a 6 inch bundt pan then lightly grease with cooking spray.

 - In a medium bowl, mix together the flour, cinnamon, baking soda, nutmeg, clove, and salt.